The Occurrence Rate of Nearby Planetary Companions to Hot Jupiters: Search for Additional Short-Period Planets in Hot Jupiter Systems

 In order to evaluate the detection efficiency of the planet search pipeline described in \autoref{sec:bls} and the vetting procedures described in \autoref{sec:vetting}, we performed injection--recovery tests of simulated transit signals.
 For each host star in the hot jupiter sample, five simulated signals were created via randomly drawn planetary parameters from the prior distributions

-with stellar mass and radius from TICv8 when available or fixed to Solar values otherwise. \footnote{Since the injection--recovery simulation is only used to derive an empirical relationship between theoretical transit S/N and pipeline detection efficiency, the exact choice of stellar parameters here has no bearing on the final occurrence rate as long as the range of S/N is sufficiently sampled.
-Rather, the choice of stellar parameters affects the final result through the assumed planet radius prior distribution in Equation~\eqref{eqn:planet_radius_prior}, where we did use the refined stellar parameters from \autoref{sec:params} to derive the imputed transit depth of each simulated planet.} All orbits were assumed to be circular, and we adopted a fixed linear limb darkening law with coefficient $0.3$.
+where $\uniformdist(a, b)$ is the uniform distribution on the interval $[a, b]$.
+To calculate $R_{\text{p}}$ and $b$, stellar masses and radii were either taken from TICv8 when available or fixed to Solar values otherwise. \footnote{Since the injection--recovery simulation is only used to derive an empirical relationship between theoretical transit S/N and pipeline detection efficiency, the exact choice of stellar parameters here has no bearing on the final occurrence rate as long as the range of S/N is sufficiently sampled.
+Rather, the choice of stellar parameters affects the final result through the assumed planet radius prior distribution in Equation~\eqref{eqn:planet_radius_prior}, where we \emph{did} use the refined stellar parameters from \autoref{sec:params} to derive the imputed transit depth of each simulated planet.} All orbits were assumed to be circular, and we adopted a fixed linear limb darkening law with coefficient $0.3$.
 We calculated the simulated signals from these parameters using the limb-darkened transit light curve model implemented by the \batman{} Python package, and the model was supersampled by a factor of 15, 5, and 2 for \tess{} sectors with FFI exposure times \SI{30}{\minute}, \SI{10}{\minute}, and \SI{200}{\second}, respectively.
 Each simulated signal was injected into the corresponding hot jupiter host star's \tess{} light curve, and we searched the resultant light curve using the same BLS transit search pipeline as in \autoref{sec:bls}.
 As before, we used $\snr > 7$ as the criterion for declaring a BLS signal to be a TCE.

 Rather than manually vetting the TCEs as in \autoref{sec:vetting}, we automatically matched the detected TCEs to the expected period and transit times using the ephemeris matching method described by \citet{2014AJ....147..119C}.
 Using their definition, we set the criteria for ephemeris-matching to be